Resin is resin, right? There are so many resin formulas out there. How are you supposed to know what to use in the battle of resin vs. epoxy?

 Besides, I only sell the supplies I use myself.

 And if you aren’t 100% sure which resin you need, it’s cool.
 We’ve got a resin quiz to help you answer that question. (and it’s free)

 Ready to use resin but hesitant about getting started?

 I get it.
 No one wants to waste an afternoon on something you only share with the trash can.
-It’s why I wrote the book Resin Fundamentals.
-I’ve condensed my sixteen years of resin experience into the vital facts you need to know to succeed with resin from day one.
-Buy a copy of the PDF ebook now, and it’s yours to read in minutes.
+It’s why I wrote the ebook Resin Fundamentals.
+I’ve condensed my seventeen years of resin experience into the vital facts you need to know to succeed with resin from day one.
+Learn the difference between doming and deep pour resin, plus so much more.
+Buy a copy of the PDF book now, and it’s yours to read in minutes.

 Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC